buenodeandrade/trilha-net-api-desafio/README.md

 ## Solution
-The code is halfway done, and you should continue it according to the rules described above so that in the end, we have a functional program.
-Look for the commented word "TODO" in the code, then implement it according to the above rules.
+The code was completed according to the rules described above so now we have a functional program.
+It was implemented according to all the commented word "TODO" in the original code.